Ivanka Trump Photos Are Making People Think She Has Too Much Power

 A post shared by IvankaTrump Fan Page Daily (@ivankatrumpqueen) on

-Ivanka Trump’s power is certainly growing as her role expands much like her father, the US President.
+Ivanka’s power is certainly growing as her role expands much like her father, the U.S. president.
 Her power might just be proven soon since talks about Ivanka Trump nabbing a West Wing office is currently ongoing.
-BBC news reports that Ivanka’s role as the first daughter, no matter how unorthodox it currently is, will expand thus earning her a new office.
+BBC News reports that Ivanka’s role as the first daughter, no matter how unorthodox it currently is, will expand thus earning her a new office.

 Although Ivanka Trump might just get herself a new West Wing office, she will not be a government employee.
 Much like her presence in the meeting with the Germany Chancellor, this raised eyebrows.
-The powerful first daughter is the center of many ethics questions particularly because she expressed in the past that she would not have any formal role in her father’s administration.
-Despite her statement, Ivanka Trump moved to Washington and is now setting up her own working environment in the White House.
+The powerful first daughter is the center of many ethics questions, particularly because she expressed in the past that she would not have any formal role in her father’s administration.
+Despite her statement, she moved to Washington and is now setting up her own working environment in the White House.

 A great discussion with two world leaders about the importance of women having a seat at the table! ????????????????